Two dead in Tesla crash in Texas that was believed to be driverless

 “There was no one in the driver’s seat," Sgt.
 Cinthya Umanzor of the Harris County Constable Precinct 4 said.

+The 2019 Tesla Model S was traveling at a high rate of speed, when it failed to negotiate a curve and went off the roadway, crashing to a tree and bursting into flames, local television station KHOU-TV said.

-One of the men was in the front passenger seat while the other was in the back seat of the Tesla, the newspaper reported, the Wall Street Journal reported, citing an interview with Harris County Precinct 4 Constable Mark Herman.
+After the fire was extinguished, authorities located 2 occupants in the vehicle, with one in the front passenger seat while the other was in the back seat of the Tesla, the report said, citing Harris County Precinct 4 Constable Mark Herman.

-The vehicle was traveling at high speed along a curve before it hit a tree at night, the official told the newspaper.

-"Our preliminary investigation is determining - but it's not complete yet - that there was no one at the wheel of that vehicle," the constable was quoted as saying.
-"We're almost 99.9% sure."

 Tesla and the National Highway Traffic Safety Administration did not immediately respond to a request for comment.